Documents to download

 Any full member of the 6 programs can be a member of a TAC committee.

 For the BIOMED program, the PI and the student should identify and invite an external expert.
 The external expert should be a professor or a Research and Teaching Associate (’MER’) and should ideally come from outside the University of Geneva.
 Experts from UNIGE are exceptionally allowed but have to be from a different department.
-The doctoral school will invite additional “local” experts.
+The BIOMED program directors will select additional internal experts.

 If one or more of your committee members come from afar (>4h of train travel), they may attend via videoconference (see UNIGE policy on reducing air travel, also available in English).
 Videoconferences are also allowed for members who cannot physically attend for other reasons.